kogxi/stub-server/README.md

 }
 ```

 To start the gRPC stub server one needs to specify the path to the gRPC stub directory and the path to the proto files.
-E.g., `./stub-server --proto "./examples/protos" --stubs "./examples/protostubs"`
+E.g., `./stub-server --proto ./examples/protos --stubs ./examples/protostubs`

+To start HTTP and gRPC server you can combine the two commands:
+`./stub-server --proto ./examples/protos" --stubs "./examples/protostubs --http ./examples/httpstubs`